 There is no legal requirement to register a baby lost before 24 weeks, and no legal obligation to arrange a formal funeral.
 However, many hospitals offer a certificate of recognition to acknowledge your baby's existence, and funeral directors can — and often will — arrange a dignified farewell if that is what you wish.
 Your feelings and your choices are entirely valid.

-When you feel ready to think about a funeral, please know that the majority of NAFD-accredited funeral directors offer baby and infant funerals with great sensitivity — and many do so entirely free of charge or at significantly reduced cost.
+When you feel ready to think about a funeral, please know that the majority of NAFD-accredited funeral directors directors offer baby and infant funerals with great sensitivity — and many do so entirely free of charge or at significantly reduced cost.

 Do Funeral Directors Charge for Baby Funerals?